choojs/choo/README.md

 `models` are objects that contain initial `state`, `subscriptions`, `effects` and `reducers`.
 They're generally grouped around a theme (or domain, if you like).
 To provide some sturdiness to your `models`, they can either be namespaced or not.
-Namespacing means that only actions and state inside the model can be called.
+Namespacing means that only state within the model can be accessed.
+Models can still trigger actions on other models, though it's recommeded to keep that to a minimum.

 So say we have a `todos` namespace, an `add` reducer and a `todos` model.
 Outside the model they're called by `send('todos:add')` and `state.todos.todos`.
-Inside the namespaced model they're called by `send('add')` and `state.todos`.
+Inside the namespaced model they're called by `send('todos:add')` and `state.todos`.
 An example namespaced model:
 ```js
 const app = choo()
 app.model({